-"The appointments committee is indented to prevent improprieties and devious appointments based on things like: Personal, business, or political ties with government figures”.
+The appointments committee is intended to prevent improprieties and devious appointments based on factors such as: personal, business, or political ties with government figures.

-Responding to the appeal of the “Ometz” foundation, the Supreme Court addressed the role of the Appointments Committee, stating the following:
+Responding to the appeal of the Ometz foundation, devoted to ensuring proper governmental behavior, the Supreme Court addressed the role of the Appointments Committee, stating the following:

-"The primary function of the advisory committee is to examine the integrity of the appointment in the broadest sense of the term: the candidate, the appointing figure, and any other aspect that may pertain to the appointment’s integrity".
+The primary function of the advisory committee is to examine the integrity of the appointment in the broadest sense of the term: the candidate, the appointing figure, and any other aspect that may pertain to the appointment’s integrity.

-It therefore seems that the legislature intended to reduce exemptions from appointment tenders and designate a number of positions, primarily senior or highly important positions, to be appointed by committee (search or appointments).
-However, these committees should not substitute the tender process.
-While the tender process is supposed to be professional and unbiased, the search committee process is only a recommendation for the proposed appointment.
-The government may change or reverse the recommendation.
-It also has the authority to approve it even if the Appointments Committee opposes it, meaning that the committee’s function is thus only advisory.
+It therefore seems that the legislature intended to reduce exemptions from appointment tenders and to designate a specified number of positions, primarily senior or highly important positions, to be appointed by either a search or an appointment committee.
+However, these committees were not intended as a substitute for the tender process, which is supposed to be professional and unbiased.
+In fact, the search committee process is only a recommendation for the proposed appointment as the government may change or reverse the recommendation, or approve the recommendation even if the Appointments Committee opposes it, so that the committee’s function is thus only advisory.